MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 *Notes around initialisation*: if the app had been launched by tapping on a notification created by this plugin, calling `initialize` is what will trigger the `onSelectNotification` to trigger to handle the notification that the user tapped on.
 An alternative to handling the "launch notification" is to call the `getNotificationAppLaunchDetails` method that is available in the plugin.
 This could be used, for example, to change the home route of the app for deep-linking.
 Calling `initialize` will still cause the `onSelectNotification` callback to fire for the launch notification.
 It will be up to developers to ensure that they don't process the same notification twice (e.g. by storing and comparing the notification id).

-### [iOS only] Requesting notification permission
+### [iOS only] Requesting notification permissions

-By default this plugin will request notification permission when it is initialized. `IOSInitializationSettings` have three named parameters:
+By default this plugin will request notification permissions when it is initialised. `IOSInitializationSettings` have three named parameters:
 1. `requestSoundPermission`,
 1. `requestBadgePermission`,
 1. `requestAlertPermission`
 that control this behaviour.

-If you want to delay permission request, set all of the above to false.
+If you want to request permissions at a later point in your application, set all of the above to false.

 ```dart
 FlutterLocalNotificationsPlugin flutterLocalNotificationsPlugin = new FlutterLocalNotificationsPlugin();